nvaccess/nvda/user_docs/en/userGuide.md

 |Notify |Notify when updates are available to add-ons within the same channel |
 |Disabled |Do not automatically check for updates to add-ons |

-##### Server mirror URL {#AddonStoreMetadataMirror}
+##### Mirror server {#AddonStoreMetadataMirror}

-This option allows you to specify an alternative URL to download Add-on Store data from.
+These controls allow you to specify an alternative URL to download Add-on Store data from.
 This may be of use in locations where access to the NV Access Add-on Store server is slow or unavailable.

+The read-only text box shows the current mirror URL.
-Leave this blank to use the default NV Access Add-on Store server.
+If no mirror is in use (i.e. the NV Access Add-on Store server is being used), "No mirror" is displayed.

+If you wish to change the Add-on Store mirror, press the "Change..." button to open the [Set Add-on Store Mirror dialog](#SetURLDialog).

 #### Windows OCR Settings {#Win10OcrSettings}